discordjs/guide/guide/popular-topics/components-v2.md

 const exampleGallery = new MediaGalleryBuilder()
 	.addItems(
 		new MediaGalleryItemBuilder()
-			.setDescription('ALT text displaying on an image from the AttachmentBuilder') .setURL('attachment://image.png'),
+			.setDescription('alt text displaying on an image from the AttachmentBuilder') .setURL('attachment://image.png'),
 		new MediaGalleryItemBuilder()
-			.setDescription('ALT text displaying on an image from an external URL') .setURL('https://i.imgur.com/AfFp7pu.png')
+			.setDescription('alt text displaying on an image from an external URL') .setURL('https://i.imgur.com/AfFp7pu.png')
 			.setSpoiler(true), // Will display as a blurred image );